Castledawson, County Derry

-This contemporary church was designed in accordance with the latest Vatican doctrine on places of worship, while incorporating some traditional church design elements.
+Designed in 1997 in accordance with the latest Vatican doctrine on places of worship, this scheme incorporates some traditional church design elements.
 Square in plan and robust in appearance, the church’s perimeter walls, roofed in natural slate, are constructed in blockwork, cladded with basalt stone with cut sandstone window surrounds.
-Three circular brick and copper roofed drums protrude from the square, which was rotated at 45 degrees relative to the site’s New Row boundary.
-This alignment allowed for the traditional church orientations of the altar located in the west and the entrance in the east to be facilitated.
+Three circular brick and copper roofed drums protrude from the square, which was rotated at 45 degrees relative to the site’s New Row road boundary.
+This alignment allows the church to maintain the traditional Christian church orientations of the altar located in the west and the entrance located to the east to be facilitated.

-The building’s main features include the frameless glass tower over the sanctuary and cable-wired suspended crucifix, roof lighting over the nave, stained glass windows, white oak timber seating and ash ceiling, McGurk Architects designed all the fitted furniture for the church, including the seats, altar furniture and coordinated the Stations of the Cross, which are hung on the church’s rear sweeping curved wall.
+The building’s main features include the frameless glass tower over the sanctuary and cable-wired suspended crucifix, roof lighting over the nave, stained glass windows, white oak timber seating and ash ceiling.
+McGurk Architects designed all the fitted furniture for the church, including the seats and altar furniture and coordinated the Stations of the Cross, which are hung on the church’s rear sweeping curved wall.